A Machine Learning Approach to Improving Occupational Income Scores: Applications

 In Table \ref{table:inter}, we provide estimates of intergenerational mobility using the IPUMS linked data sets.
-These data link the 1\% samples of the 1850, 1860, 1900, and 1910 Censuses to the 1880 complete count.
-The sample is restricted to those who, during the first Census year, were children of the household head, male, and no older than 15 years old.
-We regress the log of a son's OCCSCORE (during the second Census year) on the log of the father's OCCSCORE (during the first Census year), and then repeat the regression using LIDO score.
-To make the estimates comparable, we restrict the sample father-son pairs in which neither the father nor the son has a missing LIDO score.
-The resulting coefficients are elasticities, with higher coefficients implying occupational immobility.
+These data link the 1\% samples of the 1850, 1860, and 1900-1930 Censuses to the 1880 complete count.
+The sample is restricted to those who during the first Census year were children of the household head, no older than 15 years old, and male.
+We regress the log of a son's OCCSCORE during the second Census year on the log of the father's OCCSCORE during the first Census year, and then repeat the regression using LIDO score.
+To make the estimates comparable, we restrict the sample to father-son pairs in which neither the father nor the son has a missing LIDO score.
+The resulting coefficients are elasticities with higher coefficients implying occupational immobility.
 Row 1 of columns (2) and (4) of Table \ref{table:inter} are replications of the estimates in row 7 of Table 3 of \citet{olivetti2015name}, but restricting the sample to those with non-missing LIDO scores.
-We present estimates for whites using all samples, and for blacks using samples in which both the father and son are observed in the postbellum period.
+We present estimates for whites using all samples, and for blacks using samples in which both the father and son are observed in the postbellum era.

-The OCCSCORE estimates suggest that blacks had twice the intergenerational mobility of whites ($\beta_1$ closer to zero).
+The intergenerational mobility estimates for whites are similar for both measures.
+However, the OCCSCORE estimates suggest that blacks had twice the intergenerational mobility of whites ($\beta_1$ closer to zero).
 The LIDO score estimates suggest that black intergenerational mobility was much closer to white intergenerational mobility than previously thought.
-In fact, between 1880-1900 and 1880-1910, blacks had less intergenerational mobility.
+In fact, between 1880-1900 and 1880-1910, blacks had less intergenerational mobility than whites.
+Since we do not observe true incomes in historical censuses, we do not know what the true intergenerational mobility was.
+However, that the LIDO score and OCCSCORE disagree for blacks suggests we should should treat any occupational based measures of income mobility with caution.